Lula80/adverity/README.md

       },
       "metric": "CLICKS"
     }

- 3. Delivering as result simple list of passed metric values, obtained by applying passed dimensions as filters.
-Only metric parameer is necessary.
+ 3. Delivering as result simple list of passed metric values, obtained by applying passed dimensions as filters.No parameter is necessary.
+Empty request willcall "select all" query.
  {
    "campaign": "Adventmarkt Touristik",
    "daily": {